Polishing Ohio Flint into Gemstones

 One of the first rocks of value in the area that we now call "Ohio" was flint.
 As early as 12,000 years ago, the Native Americans of Ohio recognized flint as a hard, tough, durable rock that could be chipped or flaked into sharp tools and weapons.
 These people traveled long distances to collect the flint.

 One locality was especially important.
-That was a ridge in eastern Ohio where the Vanport Flint is exposed in outcrop.
+That was a ridge in eastern Ohio where the Vanport Flint is exposed in outcrop and under thin soil cover.
 The area is now known as "Flint Ridge."
 There, Native Americans dug hundreds of shallow quarries along the crest of the ridge to produce flint.

 This "Ohio Flint" is easily recognized, and today pieces of it are found in archaeological sites across eastern North America.
 It is found in those sites as tools and weapons as far south as the Gulf of Mexico and as far west as the Rocky Mountains.